Can you imagine yourself in the place of John at Patmos? It could have been very lonely. But why was he exiled in the first place?

 Now, let’s recall a happy experience.

-One night, John went fishing with some of his friends, such as Peter, Thomas, and Nathanael (John 21:1-2, NIV).
+One night, John went fishing with some of his friends, such as Peter, Thomas, and Nathanael (John 21:1-2).
 But they caught nothing.

-The following day, “Jesus stood on the shore” (verse 4).
+The following day, “Jesus stood on the shore” (verse 4, NIV).
 He asked them if they caught fish.
 They said no.

-To help them, Jesus asked them to throw their net on the other side of the boat.
-“And you will find some” (verse 6).
+To help them, Jesus asked them to throw their net on the other side of the boat “and you will find some” (verse 6, NIV).

 And yes, they caught fish!
-Verse 6 continues, saying, “they were unable to haul the net in because of the large number of fish.”
+Verse 6 (NIV) continues, saying that they “were unable to haul the net in because of the large number of fish.”

 What a miracle!
 Earlier, they caught nothing.
 Now, their nets were so heavy.